Grilled Barbecue Ribs and Corn on the Cob

 There are a couple of different ways we like to cook corn and they're both good.
 We added some delicious baked beans with bacon, plus fresh tomatoes and cucumbers, sliced up to complete the meal.

 We usually buy ribs for barbecues on sale and cook them on holidays, like Memorial Day or July 4 when the whole family comes to visit.
 The ribs must be removed from the freezer and thawed out in the refrigerator preferably a day ahead of time.

 Early on the day of the cookout my husband will cut the ribs, usually keeping about two ribs together.
-He puts the ribs in the pressure cooker, as this is what will tenderize the meat and keep it moist.
+He puts the ribs in the pressure cooker, as this is what will tenderize the meat and keep it moist and tender.
 A pressure cooker is very hot, more so than boiling water, which is why the connective tissue of the meat breaks down.